mikeleshtembari/notifoo/README.md

 # Notifoo v1.0.0
 ###A basic on-click notification plugin for your website
+* Show a notification for your on-click events
-* You can customize it easily, or add other classes 'n stuff
+* You can customize it easily, or extend it
 * Made with HTML, CSS, jQuery

 ###License